IvelinDankov/04.Movie-Magic-Workshop-Part-1_Resources/README.md

 30.  let's start with rating in movieController creating function getRatingViewData this will take our star and return it as an repeat method take rating.
 31. Last implementation is to add search page
  + put into movies folder
+ + work this file, cut to main content
+ + go to index.hbs and add section search into it on top
+ + add conditional statement if
+ + delete all search page we don't need it.
+ + implement router in movieController /search and render home and hasSearch to be true;
+ + go to main layout and change route to be movies/search
+ + in search form we need to give an action or cut this action
+ + rename or give to name fields names for example 'search, genre, year' this will be search criteria.
+ + in movieController make Get request.
+ + in get request take req.query all data from search fields.
+ + go to movieService and in function getAll als param put filter = {}
+ + you need to add if statement to all searches and filter it.
  +